September 11 attacks: Interfaith efforts

 Curiosity about Islam increased after the attacks.
 As a result, many mosques and Islamic centers began holding open houses and participating in outreach efforts to educate non-Muslims about the faith.
-In the first 10 years after the attacks, interfaith community service increased from 8 to 20 percent. and the percentage of U.S. congregations involved in interfaith worship doubled from 7 to 14 percent.
+In the first 10 years after the attacks, interfaith community service increased from 8 to 20 percent and the percentage of U.S. congregations involved in interfaith worship doubled from 7 to 14 percent.

 International reactions

 The attacks were denounced by mass media and governments worldwide.
-Across the globe, nations offered pro-American support and solidarity.
+Nations offered pro-American support and solidarity.
 Leaders in most Middle Eastern countries, as well as Libya and Afghanistan, condemned the attacks.
-Iraq was a notable exception, with an immediate official statement that, "the American cowboys are reaping the fruit of their crimes against humanity".
+Iraq was a notable exception, with an immediate official statement that "the American cowboys are reaping the fruit of their crimes against humanity".
 The government of Saudi Arabia officially condemned the attacks, but privately many Saudis favored bin Laden's cause.

 Although Palestinian Authority (PA) president Yasser Arafat also condemned the attacks, there were reports of celebrations of disputed size in the West Bank, Gaza Strip, and East Jerusalem.
-Palestinian leaders discredited news broadcasters that justified the attacks or showed celebrations, and the Authority claimed such celebration do not represent the Palestinians' sentiment, adding that it would not allow "a few kids" to "smear the real face of the Palestinians".
-Footage by CNN and other news outlets were suggested by a report originating at a Brazilian university to be from 1991; this was later proven to be a false accusation, resulting in a statement being issued by CNN.
+Palestinian leaders discredited news broadcasters that justified the attacks or showed celebrations, and the Authority claimed such celebrations do not represent the Palestinians' sentiment.
+Footage by CNN and other news outlets were suggested by a report originating at a Brazilian university to be from 1991; this was later proven to be a false accusation.
 As in the United States, the aftermath of the attacks saw tensions increase in other countries between Muslims and non-Muslims.

-United Nations Security Council Resolution 1368 condemned the attacks and expressed readiness to take all necessary steps to respond and combat all forms of terrorism in accordance with their Charter.
+United Nations Security Council Resolution 1368 condemned the attacks and expressed readiness to take all necessary steps to respond and combat terrorism in accordance with their Charter.
 Numerous countries introduced anti-terrorism legislation and froze bank accounts they suspected of al-Qaeda ties.
 Law enforcement and intelligence agencies in a number of countries arrested alleged terrorists.

 British Prime Minister Tony Blair said Britain stood "shoulder to shoulder" with the United States.
-A few days later, Blair flew to Washington, D.C., to affirm British solidarity with the United States.
-In a speech to Congress nine days after the attacks, which Blair attended as a guest, President Bush declared "America has no truer friend than Great Britain."
-Subsequently, Prime Minister Blair embarked on two months of diplomacy to rally international support for military action; he held 54 meetings with world leaders and traveled more than 40,000 miles (60,000km).
+In a speech to Congress nine days after the attacks, which Blair attended as a guest, President Bush declared "America has no truer friend than Great Britain".
+Subsequently, Prime Minister Blair embarked on two months of diplomacy to rally international support for military action; he held 54 meetings with world leaders.